coinbase/build-onchain-apps/README.md

 #### Step 2.3: Deploy contracts to Base goerli

 Create a `.env` file using the `.env.example` file provided in your contracts folder and add your private key.
-Make sure to add a `0x` in front of your key to convert it to a hex.
+Make sure to add a `0x` in front of your key to convert it to a hex string.

 Note: For Base Goerli, you dont need a block explorer api key and can just keep the placeholder text which is present in the `.env.example` file.